Prahladind9/backend-v1/Spring/spring-exam/course1/module01/README.md

     5) How else can you define an initialization or destruction method for a Spring bean?
 15) What does component-scanning do?
 16) What is the behavior of the annotation @Autowired with regards to field, constructor and method injection?
+17) What do you have to do, if you would like to inject something into a private field?
+How does this impact testing?